AnyChart/docs.anychart.com/PERT_Chart/Overview.md

 {sample}Pert\_UseCase\_01{sample}

+Find how to get the cricital paths duration in the [AnyChart PERT statistics section](Pert_Chart#statistics).

 ### The Project Duration Deviation

 The Standard Deviation is an estimated statistic value of the critical path duration deviation, which can be quite important in the project planning.
-Find how to manage the PERT statistics in the [Settings](Settings#statistics) article.
+Find how to manage the PERT statistics in the [AnyChart PERT statistics section](Pert_Chart#statistics) article.

 In the following sample, the project duration with the standard deviation of the critical path value is passed into the chart title.